solspace/craft-freeform/packages/plugin/src/Integrations/CRM/ActiveCampaign/README.md

 - Value ($ amount), e.g. use a hidden field that contains `500.00` or a regular input/select that allows the user to select the value, etc.

 If you want the form submitter to automatically (or optionally) be opted into an ActiveCampaign mailing list, use a hidden field or dropdown, radioes, checkbox, etc that contains the ID of the mailing list you wish to have them subscribed to.
 Then map that field to the **Mailing List ID** field under *Contact*.

+---

+<small>Do you need more from this integration?
+Is the integration you're looking for not here?
+Solspace offers [custom software development services](https://docs.solspace.com/support/premium/) to build any feature or change you need.</small>